-If you are reading this article, I’m sure that you have taken the time to research, and use, personal development goal setting strategies that are taught to help individuals create their ‘ideal’ life.
-There is an endless amount of literature, audio programs, speaking series, and educational classes that all teach similar goal setting strategies to help individuals achieve goals and increase the levels of fulfillment they experience.
-While there is nothing entirely wrong with this process, there are a number of problems with how individuals in the western world set and strive to achieve their goals.
+If you are reading this article, I’m sure that you have taken the time to research, and use, personal development goal-setting strategies that are taught to help individuals create their ‘ideal’ life.
+There is an endless amount of literature, audio programs, speaking series, and educational classes that teach similar goal-setting strategies to help individuals achieve goals and increase the levels of fulfillment they experience.
+While there is nothing entirely wrong with this process, there are a number of problems with how individuals in the Western world set and strive to achieve their goals.

-These are two of the major problems with goal setting strategies and in part 1 of this 2 part series we will examine the problems that arise when individuals set the wrong goals for themselves.
-In part 2, we will look at the how western personal development teachings do not put enough emphasis on the concept of mindfulness, which can be an invaluable tool throughout the personal growth process.
+These are two of the major problems with goal-setting strategies and in part one of this two-part series, we will examine the problems that arise when individuals set the wrong goals for themselves.
+In part two, we will look at how Western personal development teachings do not put enough emphasis on the concept of mindfulness, which can be an invaluable tool throughout the personal growth process.

 Setting Goals that Bring Temporary Happiness:

 Setting out to buy a new house, find the right partner, or receive a promotion at work are not bad goals in and of themselves, however, when we allow our happiness to be determined by our ability to accomplish these things, we give up our basic right to feel fulfillment and joy on a daily basis.
-The truth is that the ‘goals’ and ‘ideal life’ that we have been taught to aim for have been systematically inserted into our belief systems by society and advertisement.
-We are taught to believe that we have to follow a status quo, obtain the things that are valued in society, and if we don’t, we are doomed for sadness and loneliness.
+The truth is that the ‘goals’ and ‘ideal life’ that we have been taught to aim for have been systematically inserted into our belief systems by society and advertisements.
+We are taught to believe that we have to follow the status quo and obtain the things that are valued in society, and if we don’t, we are doomed to sadness and loneliness.

 Our focus on achievement must move from the outside to the inside.
 We need to find ways to accept ourselves completely, faults included, and develop the qualities of contentment and compassion in our lives.
 I’m sure that parts of yourself may be saying, “This is a bunch of bull,” but I hope you realize that these are the same parts that have been conditioned to search externally for fulfillment.